How to buy Nokia (NOKIA) shares in Australia

-Nokia shares have jumped in recent days after an online community of individual investors piled into highly shorted stocks, with the aim of drastically driving up prices.
+Nokia shares jumped in January 2021 after an online community of individual investors piled into highly shorted stocks, with the aim of drastically driving up prices.

 The campaign started after users on Reddit forum wallstreetbets saw that hedge funds were shorting GameStop (GME) to profit from perceived future losses.